Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/static-playlist-website-with-nextjs-and-prisma.md

 import { PrismaClient } from '@prisma/client';
 ```

-Then in our `getStaticProps` we can leverage this Prisma client and retrieve all playlists.
+Then in our `getStaticProps`, we can leverage this Prisma client and retrieve all playlists.

 ```js
 export async function getStaticProps() {